DFHack/dfhack/docs/plugins/dig.rst

 ``clear``
     Clear any designations.

-You can also pass a ``-z`` option, which restricts designations to the current z-level and down.
-This is useful when you don't want to designate tiles on the same z-levels as your carefully dug fort above.
+You can also pass a ``-z`` and/or a ``+z``` option, which restricts designations to the current z-level and down/up.
+This is useful when you don't want to designate tiles on the same z-levels as your carefully dug fort above/below.
+To dig only at the current z-level, pass in both.

 digexp
 ------